 We went to some places in Perth but my advice is to stay away from the north-eastern part of town, it gets a bit dodgy at night.

-Great area to stay and go out is Highgate (and I heard Lederville is good) about 8 years ago
+Great area to stay and go out is Highgate (and I heard Lederville is good) over 11 years ago

 There are plenty of things to see and do in Perth it just depends on what you are interested in.